Nagios Troubleshooting Guide

 Nagios XI vs. Nagios Core file paths

-If you’re using Nagios XI, paths will differ from Nagios Core.
-Furthermore, configuration is managed primarily through the Nagios XI web interface, as opposed to Nagios Core’s configuration files.
+If you use Nagios XI, paths will differ from Nagios Core.
+Additionally, configuration is managed primarily through the Nagios XI web interface, as opposed to Nagios Core’s configuration files.
 Please refer to the Nagios XI Integration Guide for further details.

-If you’re using the default configuration, open the file containing the pagerduty
+If you use the default configuration, open the file that contains the pagerduty

 contact to confirm it is included in the correct contact group: